On the Model Theory of Second-Order Objects: Abstract Elementary Classes for Team Semantics

 \subsection{The Löwenheim--Skolem Property}

 In the definition of an AEC, the Löwen\-heim--Skolem number $\LS(\K)$ of an AEC $\K$ is the least $\kappa\geq|\tau|+\aleph_0$ such that for any $\A\in\K$, whenever $X\subseteq\A$ has power $\leq\kappa$, there is $\B\in\K$ with power $\leq\kappa$ and $X\subseteq\B\preceq\A$.
 This is equivalent to the seemingly stronger claim that for every $\A\in\K$, whenever $X\subseteq\A$, then there is $\B\in\K$ with $X\subseteq\B\preceq\A$ and $|\B|\leq|X|+\kappa$.
-However, this seems to be too much to ask in our context, as even the weaker property where the set $X$ of objects is required to be strictly smaller than $\kappa$ has enormous consistency strength: we observe that the existence of this weaker notion of a Löwenheim--Skolem number, even in the model class of the empty theory, requires the existence of a supercompact cardinal.
-We show this using a theorem of \textcite{MR0295904}.
+However, this seems to be too much to ask in our context, as even the weaker property where the set $X$ of objects is required to be strictly smaller than $\kappa$ is a very strong set-theoretic assumption: we observe that the existence of this weaker notion of a Löwenheim--Skolem number, even in the model class of the empty theory, is equivalent to the existence of \emph{supercompact cardinals}, which we show using a theorem of \textcite{MR0295904}.

+Supercompact cardinals are found very high in the large cardinal hierarchy.
+They have strong reflection properties---for instance, if the generalized continuum hypothesis holds below a supercompact cardinal, then it holds everywhere~\cite{CODY2014620}.
+The first supercompact is also the Löwenheim--Skolem--Tarski number of second-order logic~\cite{magidor2011lowenheim}, i.e., the smallest $\kappa$ such that any structure $\A$ has a substructure $\B$ of size strictly smaller than $\kappa$, such that for all $b_0,\dots,b_{n-1}\in\B$ and second-order formulas $\phi(x_0,\dots,x_{n-1})$,

+This is very similar to what we have here, although not all of second-order logic is utilized.
+It follows from the observation that already universal second-order logic requires the supercompact in order to get reflected down from the superstructure to the substructure.
+Thus, for us to be able to preserve the truth of existential second-order logic upwards from the substructure to the superstructure, we need the enormous consistency strength of the supercompact cardinal.

+In our view, having to go beyond the axioms of ZFC in order to have the Löwenheim--Skolem property for our AEC, while existential second-order logic is rather well-behaved, is a sign of a problem like the ones demonstrated in the previous two sections.
+This problem, like the other two, disappears when we transition to work inside the framework of \cref{subsec:accessible.team.category}.

 {\LS_{\mathrm{w}}} \begin{definition} For a class $\K$ of $\tau$-structures, denote by $\WLS(\K)$ the least infinite cardinal $\kappa>|\tau|$ such that the following holds and call it the weak Löwenheim--Skolem number of $\K$.
 For any $\A\in\K$ and $\X\subseteq\R(\A)$ with $|\X|<\kappa$, there is $\B\in\K$ and an elementary team embedding $\iota\colon\B\to\A$ such that $|\B|<\kappa$ and $\X\subseteq\ran(\iota)$. \end{definition}